wpilibsuite/allwpilib/design-docs/modes.md

 }
 ```

-## Java Robot Code Examples (non-command-based)
+## Java Robot Code Examples

-Non-command-based robots will typically use classes to define routines.
+Non-command-based robots will typically use classes to define modes.

 The template/example code for non-command-based Java will include the following:
 - Robot class